-Although this was just one out of many possible examples it nonetheless demonstrates the capabilities of our GALEV models to help predict observable properties.
+Although this novel two-colour diagnostic outlined here was just one out of many possible examples it nonetheless demonstrates the capabilities of our GALEV models to help predict observable properties.
 This ultimately allows us to identify and discriminate between rare types of galaxies which otherwise is extremely difficult to do purely based on observations.